5 Things You Need to Do if You Want the Best Candidates for Your Open Job Roles

 - Be accurate when describing salary, benefits, and additional perks.

 If you’re not sure what benefits you should offer candidates, look at your competition.
-According to studies, employees want a work-life balance, better pay, diversity, and learning opportunities.
+According to studies, employees want a work-life balance, better pay, diversity, and learning opportunities and you need to offer a good basket to find the best candidates.

 5. Source for Closed Roles First